Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 the digital switches use for setting the board number are removed.

 Add an optional way to derive 3.3V from 5V.

+## 2025-09-16

+Added a pull-up resistor to the clock distributor instead of tying the enable directly to ground.

+Removed a redundant pull up on the HW\_POWER\_OFF\_N line.